JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 Order = [:type]
 ```

-as well as the function
+as well as the functions

 ```@docs
 getReason
+getStoppingCriteriaArray
+getActiveStoppingCriteria
 ```

 further stopping criteria might be available for individual Solvers.